-Custom software development project management can mean the difference between success and failure of a custom software development project.
-Software development projects are complex and multi-faceted, represent a major investment in both time and money and can be fraught with problems if not managed properly.
+Custom software development, project management can mean the difference between the success and failure of a custom software development project.
+Software development projects are complex and multi-faceted, represent a major investment in both time and money, and can be fraught with problems if not managed properly.
 Finding a competent custom software development partner is only one part of the equation.
-You must also have a clear vision, strong management, and a well thought out plan.
+You must also have a clear vision, strong management, and a well-thought-out plan.

 Before you get into the detailed design of the software, define your high-level goals.
 For example, these might include streamlining current processes, automating time-consuming manual tasks, or increasing productivity.
 Once you have defined your top-level goals, identify quantifiable metrics that you can use to measure the success of the project in respect of these goals.

 Custom software development and project management is a team effort.
 Many people within your organization may have input into the project.
 While getting input from all levels of the organization will benefit the project, you will need one final decision-maker.
 Appoint a single senior member of the team to manage the project.
 Too many decision-makers can lead to confusion and a lack of direction.

 Talk to key members of your team about the day-to-day process that is currently employed.
 Document how tasks are currently completed and draw up flow diagrams of the processes.
 In a large organization, you may need to limit the number of employees that you involve in this process.
 Remember, though, if you only talk to senior managers, you may not learn about bottlenecks that occur at lower levels of the organization.

 Be mindful of scope creep from the outset of the project.
 It can occur from the early planning stages, right the way through the development cycle.
 Focus on the key objectives of the project and stay within the boundaries of the original concept.
 Scope creep is the most common cause of custom software development projects running over budget and being delivered late.
 Professional, custom software project management will ensure that you get this and other critical factors right.